TrazelDev/ModelInsertion/README.md

 ## Run:
 1. clone the project
 2. enter the `model-insertion` directory and run the command
+3. run: `npm install --legacy-peer-deps`
+4. run: `npm audit`
-3. run: `npm start`
+5. run: `npm start`
-4. enter the `databaseSaveServer` directory
+6. enter the `databaseSaveServer` directory
-5. enter the solution and run the only project in it
+7. enter the solution and run the only project in it

 # UI examples:
 ![Input page](input_page.png)